 Remember that salting pasta water is very important and should not be forgotten.

-If you are not sure about the amount of salt, rely on the rule of 10 g for each liter of water and weigh the salt to avoid mistaking the measurement.
-Buon appetito!
+If you are unsure about the salt amount, rely on the rule of 10 g for each liter of water (2 teaspoons of salt per 1 quart of water) and weigh the salt to avoid mistaking the measurement.
+Buon appetite!